-Best HDTV Antennas of 2019 - TV Antenna Reviews and Reception Tests
+Best HDTV Antennas - TV Antenna Reviews and Reception Tests

 We admit it.
 We spent hours and hours testing HDTV antennas and watching hours and hours of daytime TV.
 Our grueling research (OK, it wasn’t that grueling) has led us to the conclusion that the Antennas Direct ClearStream Eclipse Amplified Indoor HDTV Antenna is the best by far.
 It had one of the highest channel pickup rates of any we tested, a crystal-clear display and a slim, unique design.
 The cherry on the sundae is the long coaxial cable, which gives you a wide range to find the best spot for channel pickup.
 With a 50-mile range, this antenna is the best you can get.